Great leaders are great because they handle challenges and setbacks well – John Chambers, CEO, Cisco

-- It is important to have a growth mindset (anything can be learnt) as opposed to a fixed mindset (eg. I am good at X and Y but not A and B) – Sal Khan, Khan Academy
+It is important to have a growth mindset (anything can be learned) as opposed to a fixed mindset (eg. I am good at X and Y but not A and B) – Sal Khan, Khan Academy

-- Choice of narrative always triumphs over choice of selection in long run – Amit Agrawal, Head, Amazon India
+Choice of narrative always triumphs over the choice of selection in the long run – Amit Agrawal, Head, Amazon India

 Most people don’t like risk, therefore, most won’t do anything interesting.

 Tech is my religion.

 Normal jobs will be gone in 50 years.